Full course description

-Dr. Deborah Haskins, President of the Maryland Council on Problem Gambling, shares her insights and experiences as an expert in the field.
+Dr. Deborah Haskins, President of the Maryland Council on Problem Gambling, is a licensed professional counselor and IGCC-II, BACC.
+Dr. Haskins shares her insights and experiences as an expert in the field.
 As you work through the counselor training courses, you will be guided in evidence-based research and trends related to problem gambling.
 You will have the opportunity to study case-based scenarios and apply current treatment standards.
 This program is designed to advocate toward improving the lives of problem gamblers, their loved ones, and the communities in which they live.

 Upon completion of this training module you will be able to:

 - Summarize the history of gambling in the United States.